jn7163/blog.kottenator.com/README.md

 # My Little Blog

 The name describes everything.
-I need a blog - I create it :)
+I need a blog - I create a blog.

+# Requisites

+- Python 3.4
+- ... and all requisites for all dependencies in `requirements.txt`

 # Install